aksxaay/mdx-portfolio/documentation/setup.md

 Spelling errors: One Find Day.

 I also found out that even though I was supposed to segregate `devDependencies` and `dependencies`

+### Revision

+- which part comes from local, which part fetched from db, local doesn't have the date / time published?
+  - the db has `createdAt` property which makes no sense.

+updated schema for pinned `content/definitions/Post.ts` updated for pinned!

+- what is ContentLink.Title.Meta and things